 Not all accidents and injuries occur on or within an injured party’s own property.
 Indeed, it is not uncommon for someone to suffer an injury while at a neighbor or friend’s house, while shopping at a store, while on public property, while on property managed by a landlord, etc. When accidents occur on a property that is not owned by the injury victim, premises liability laws apply.
 These laws hold that the property owners owe those who enter the premises certain duties, and if these duties are breached and result in an injury, the property owner can be held liable for harm.

-At the law offices of Taylor Martino, P.C., our talented Alabama premises liability attorneys have experience bringing forth claims against negligent property owners responsible for injuries to others in our state.
+At the law offices of Taylor Martino, P.C.
+Personal Injury Lawyers in Mobile, our talented Alabama premises liability attorneys have experience bringing forth claims against negligent property owners responsible for injuries to others in our state.
 If you have suffered an injury on another property, contact us today.
 Our attorneys will review your case for free and help you to understand your options for seeking damages.

 Premises Liability in Alabama – Property Owners’ Duty of Care